companieshouse/test-data-generator/README.md

 - DELETE: Sending a DELETE request on the endpoint `{Base URL}/test-data/company/{companyNumber}` will delete the test company.
 There is a required parameter that is Authcode which needs to be included in the request body to be allowed to delete the test company.
 A usage example looks like this: `{"auth_code":"222222"}`
 - Health Check: Sending a GET request on the endpoint `{Base URL}/test-data/healthcheck` will return a status code and an empty response body.

+#### Getting authcode for a company without an authcode
+- GET: Sending a GET request on the endpoint `{Base URL}/test-data/internal/company/authcode?{companyNumber}` will return the default authcode for a company if it does not have an existing authcode or will return a `null` if the company has a valid existing `authcode`.

 #### Creating test users
 - POST: Sending a POST request to create users with the associated roles `{Base URL}/test-data/user` will generate a new test user.
 The request body must include `UserSpec` parameter to customise the generated user.
     - `email`: The email id of the user.
 This is an optional field which defaults to randomly generated string + a test email domain.